-What is Fairtrade anyway, and do we really need to factor it in when buying our coffee?
+What is Fair trade and direct trade anyway, and do we really need to factor it in when buying our coffee?

 Fairtrade was originally set up as an admirable cause to ensure farmers get a fair price for their coffee.
 Essentially, it is a certification that requires certain environmental and social standards from the farms.
 If the farm qualifies as Fairtrade, they are guaranteed a minimum price for their coffee.
 However, don’t be fooled!
 A Fairtrade certification does not always equate to good quality coffee – in fact, there are very few quality checks in place when it comes to certifying farms.